-At the Meeting, you will be asked to vote on the following proposals:
+At the Annual Meeting, you will be asked to vote on the following proposals:

-- 1. To elect two directors to the Board, who will each serve until the 2023 annual meeting of stockholders and until his successor is duly elected and qualifies ("Proposal 1"); and - 2.
-To ratify the selection of RSM US LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2020 ("Proposal 2").
+- 1. To consider and vote upon the election of two directors to the Board who will each serve for a term of three years until the 2026 annual meeting of Stockholders and until his successor is duly elected and qualifies ("Proposal 1"); - 2.
+To consider and vote upon the ratification of the selection of RSM US LLP ("RSM") to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2023 ("Proposal 2"); and - 3.
+To transact such other business as may properly come before the Annual Meeting or any postponement or adjournment of the Annual Meeting.